Issue #34; Winter 2020-2021

-Read issue #34 winter 2020-2021Advances is the bi-annual John Innes Centre magazine, showcasing how we continue to combine scientific excellence with strategic relevance to address global challenges.
+Read issue #36; winter 2021- 2022Advances is the bi-annual John Innes Centre magazine, showcasing how we continue to combine scientific excellence with strategic relevance to address global challenges.

-With each new edition we will shine a spotlight on the wide range of world-leading research at the institute, our staff and our links with industrial partners.
+With each new edition we will shine a spotlight on the wide range of world-leading research at the institute, our staff and our collaborations with industrial, academic and international partners.

 Read issue #34 winter 2020-20212020 has already demonstrated the urgent need for science to play a key role in developing solutions to global challenges.
 We have an ambitious plan to use the power of plant and microbial science to overcome three key challenges